 Battletoads and Double Dragon: The Ultimate Team is a crossover game of Technos Japan Corporation's Double Dragon franchise, and Rare's Battletoads franchise.
-Developed by Rare and published by Tradewest (in North America), Nintendo (in Europe), and Sony Imagesoft (for the SNES and Game Boy version), the game was originally released for the NES in June of 1993, and then later ported to the Sega Genesis, SNES, and Game Boy.
+Developed by Rare and published by Tradewest (in North America), Nintendo (in Europe), and Sony Imagesoft (for the SNES and Game Boy version), the game was originally released for the Sega Genesis in February of 1993, and then later ported to the NES, SNES, and Game Boy.

 Based off of the gameplay of the Battletoads franchise, Battletoads and Double Dragon is a side-scrolling beat-em-up game.
 Players can punch and kick enemies across a variety of levels on the Dark Queen's ship.
 Using a variety of combos, players can perform special attacks such as grabs, special kicks, or spinning attacks.
 The game also allows players to run by double tapping on the D-pad, giving players the ability to perform a charging attack.